The retail associate was stuck between a rock and a hard place.

 I had come in and asked to return a paper shredder for either a refund or store credit.
 The shredder was new, had never been used, and was still in the box.

 The obstacle was the store’s rigid “no shredder returns” policy.

 It was clearly designed to prevent the store from accepting returns on shredders that had been used and couldn’t be resold.
 That wasn’t the case here.
 The associate recognized this.

 Unfortunately, he wasn’t empowered to do anything except say, “No.”

-In my book, Service Failure, I refer to employees in this situation as double agents.
+In my book, Getting Service Right, I refer to employees in this situation as double agents.
 Employees who aren't empowered must often choose between making the boss upset or making the customer upset.

 It’s a no-win situation.